John Parker, 6th Earl of Morley: Family

 On 15 October 1955 he married Johanna Katherine, daughter of Sir John Molesworth St Aubyn, 14th Baronet of Fairfield House, Somerset.

 They had two children: Mark Lionel Parker, 7th Earl of Morley (born 22 August 1956) and Lady Venetia Parker (born 5 February 1960).
 His son, Mark Lionel Parker succeeded him as 7th Earl of Morley.
 The 7th earl was educated at Eton and joined the Royal Green Jackets.
 In 1999 he was a Captain.
 On 12 November 1983 he married Carolyn Jill, daughter of Donald McVicar of Meols, The Wirral.
-They had had issue: Alexandra Louise (born 1985), Olivia Clare (born 1987), and Helena Georgia (born 1991).
+They had issue: Alexandra Louise (born 1985), Olivia Clare (born 1987), and Helena Georgia (born 1991).

 Lady Venetia Catherine Parker married on 20 September 1997, Francis Jonathan Longstreth Thompson, son of Professor Francis Michael Longstreth Thompson of Wheathampstead, Herts.

 The Earl died on 20 September 2015 at the age of 92.
 Following his funeral, a service of thanksgiving was held at Buckland Monachorum, Devon on 28 October 2015.